rtCamp/docs.rtcamp.com/rtmedia/developer/api/json-api/index.markdown

 ##### [POST] add_rtmedia_comment

-This method can be used to add a comment to media, requires media_id, comment content and user token.
+This method can be used to add a comment to media.
+The method requires media_id, comment content and user token.

 **Request Format**